Sixth Form (Years 12 and 13)

 What is the Hartland Diploma?

 The Hartland Diploma is an award that recognises students' achievements in personal development and intellectual, moral, civic, and performance virtues.
-It is awarded at gold, silver, or bronze levels based on the number of credits earned and is a bespoke internally desigedn programme.
+It is awarded at gold, silver, or bronze levels based on the number of credits earned and is a bespoke internally designed programme.
 Credits are earned through personal enrichment activities, leadership roles, participation in the Duke of Edinburgh International Award and the VESPA programme.
 Students can earn up to 50 credits in total with specific amounts allocated for different activities.

 What is the Extended Project Qualification (EPQ)?